algosup/2024-2025-project-2-serious-game-team-7/documents/technical/Technical_Specifications.md

 ### 1.2.
 Game Presentation

-Details the game type, core rules, and key mechanics and systems.

 Dilemma is a point-and-click serious and strategy game where the player acts as the leader of a nation, and his goal is to balance the economy of his country and the pollution it creates.

 [Insert Dilemma Picture]